fanmingyu212/qfabric/README.md

 qFabric is a python package for controlling multiple AWGs using a universal interface designed for quantum physics experiments.

+This package is still in development.
+The private and public APIs may change.

 ### Installation

 For users of `qFabric`, you can download the repository zip file, unzip it, navigate to the unzipped folder (containing `pyproject.toml`), and run `pip install .`.